arthur-lage/my-todos/tasks.md

 [x] - Create button to show password
 [x] - Reset text field when to-do is submitted
-[x] - Only send request to server if user has typed something [] - Implement chakra ui in the project
+[x] - Only send request to server if user has typed something